Maximus-Ay/100-days-Coding-Challenge-in-python/README.md

 - Write a Python program to find the sum of all elements in a list.
 - Write a program to find the average of all elements in a list.

+33. Day 33 (2nd August 2024)
+- Write a Python program to find the second largest element in a list.
+- Write a program to find the second smallest element in a list.